flowx-ai/docs-flowx/docs/building-blocks/node/task-node/task-node.md

 * Groovy
 * [DMN](../../../platform-overview/frameworks-and-standards/business-process-industry-standards/intro-to-dmn.md) - more details about a DMN business rule configuration can be found [here](business-rule-action/dmn-business-rule-action.md)

-For more details on how to configure a Business Rule Action, check the following section:
+For more details on how to configure a Business Rule action, check the following section:

 [Business rule action](business-rule-action/)

-### Websocket Send Action
+### Websocket Send action

 Being an event-driven platform FLOWX uses web socket communication in order to push events from the frontend application.
-For more details on how to configure a Websocket Send Action, check the following section:
+For more details on how to configure a Websocket Send action, check the following section:

 [Websocket send action](websocket-send-action.md)

-### Upload File Action
+### Upload File action

 Upload file action will be used to upload a file from the frontend application and send it via a Kafka topic to the document management system.

-For more details on how to configure an Upload File Action, check the following section:
+For more details on how to configure an Upload File action, check the following section:

 [Upload file action](upload-file-action.md)

-### Start Subprocess Action
+### Start Subprocess action

 In order to create reusability between business processes, as well as split complex processes into smaller, easier-to-maintain flows, the start subprocess business rule can be used to trigger the same sequence multiple times.

-For more details on how to configure a Business Rule Action, check the following section:
+For more details on how to configure a Business Rule action, check the following section:

 [Start subprocess action](start-subprocess-action.md)

-### Append Params to Parent Process&#x20;
+### Append Params to Parent Process

 Used for copying data in the subprocess from its parent process.
 For more details about the configuration, check the following section: